Rebecca is a New York-based international nature and nonprofit photographer.

 Today Rebecca is launching a new nature photography venture called Photographic Green Spaces™.
 Bringing nature into urban centers.

-Till now, while working at the top of her field as a creative principal for more than 15 years, Rebecca has been traveling the world, quietly photographing nature and other cultures.
-In 2011 she went semi-professional, photographing with award-winning nonprofits in developing countries like UNICEF Jordan and India, IRC, CARE Brazil, The Grameen Foundation East Africa and St. Luke Haiti, for whom she is also a Volunteer Ambassador.
+This also launches her photography career after working at the top of her field as a creative principal in photo editorial for more than 15 years.
+Rebecca has been traveling the world, quietly photographing nature and other cultures, and, as a public service, partnering with award-winning nonprofits in developing countries.
+She has worked with UNICEF Jordan and India, IRC Jordan, CARE Brazil, The Grameen Foundation East Africa and St. Luke Haiti, for whom she is also a Volunteer Ambassador.
 This work has been published in Newsweek, and Rebecca has been exhibited in Italy multiple times, including the city of Lecce's Department of Culture's festival for International Women's Day.

 Rebecca started a post production and editorial company in New York City in 2000 called Zet Digital.

-She works with the biggest brands and celebrity names in music, film, publishing and advertising.
+She works with the biggest brands and celebrity names in music, film, publishing and advertising, like Beyonce, and Pepsi.
 Projects include fortune 100 companies, a Nobel Laureate, and countless Oscar-winning actors and Grammy-winning musicians.

 Over a billion people globally have seen her creative work.